This is the first blog in a three-part discussion concerning how we understand, discuss, and properly view the cremation process.

 2)Those who cremate don’t have memorials at cemeteries – Myth!

-There is an amazing variety of options to permanently memorialize a cremated body.
-Burial at a cemetery, entombment in a public or private columbarium, entombment within a granite memorial itself, and garden memorial entombment at home are just a few options.
+There is an amazing array of options to permanently memorialize a cremated body.
+Burial at a cemetery, entombment in a public or private columbarium, entombment within a granite memorial itself, and garden memorial entombment at home.
+These are just a few options.
 Even for those who choose scattering; subdividing the cremated body; or water burial, a cenotaph (a lasting memorial for someone buried elsewhere) can be created and placed for permanent record.

 3) Cremation is a “green” or environmentally friendly option. – Myth!